hobbes144/hawthorn-game-project-traversal/AnishCS529Engine/manual/manual.md

 This software is proprietary and confidential.
 It is licensed, not sold.

-Use, modification, and distribution are permitted only with written authorization from Anish Murthy and DigiPen Institute of technology.
+Use, modification, and distribution are permitted only with written authorization from Anish Murthy or DigiPen Institute of technology.